vcsartorio/lmcrw-kilobots/README.md

 - Make sure you have argos3 installed (typing `which argos3` should give the path to the executable)
 - Make sure you are in the root folder
 - From the root folder, use the command `argos3 -c simulation_config/MY_CONFIG.argos`

+### Lauching multiple simulation
+Using main.py script you can run multiple simulations at once.
+You just need to configure `simulation_config/exp_config.xml` file and then run `python3 main.py`